 Encryption should be used to protect sensitive data sent by email.
 The DCU Data Handling Guidelines should be referred to for guidance as to what data should be encrypted.

 Instructions on how to encrypt data to be sent by email is contained on the ISS Encryption page.

 DCU's agreements with Google Inc

 On foot of advice from DCU's legal advisors, DCU has entered into agreements with Google Inc to provide the services we refer to as 'DCU Apps'.
 These services are provided by Google Inc. Certain Google services are covered under the 'Google Apps for Education Agreement'.
 These services are referred to as 'Core Google Services'.
-The Core Google Services are Calendar, Contacts, Drive, E-mail, Groups for Business, Sites, Talk and, Video.
+The Core Google Services are Gmail, Google Contacts, Google Calendar, Google Drive, Google Docs, Google Sites, and Google Groups.

 Google Apps Acceptable Use Policy applies to all Google services.